 Eligibility Criteria

-- The student must be of good academic standing in their home institution.
+• Student must be of good academic standing in their home institution.

-- It is anticipated that $4,000 will not cover the entire costs and that any short-fall will be provided by the Canadian supervisor (support from the University in Latin America, if available, or from Federal funding programs, may also be sought).
+• It is anticipated that $4,000 will not cover the entire costs and that any shortfall will be provided by the Canadian supervisor (support from the University in Latin America, if available, or from Federal funding programs, may also be sought).

-- Funds can be used to cover travel costs, living expenses and research operating costs at the discretion of the CAG member (i.e. supervisor).
+• Funds can be used to cover travel costs, living expenses and research operating costs at the discretion of the CAG member (i.e. supervisor).

 Application Process